karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Interfaces/UserNotificationApiInterface/insertUserNotifications.md

-UserNotificationApiInterface::insertUserNotifications — Inserts the given userNotification rows in the database.
+UserNotificationApiInterface::insertUserNotifications — Inserts the given user notification rows in the database.